 Song of the Year Competition

 Kathryn's song Frost, from What the Winter Said, was a finalist in the Instrumental category in the Song of the Year Song and Lyric Writing Competition.
 Winners were announced March 26, 2015.

 Kathryn's third album, What the Winter Said, released in November 2013, reached number 1 on the ZMR Top 100 Chart, finished 2013 at number 55 out of over 2300 albums, and was the Zone Music Reporter (ZMR) Best Holiday Album of 2013.
 For more details, click here.

 Last year Kathryn shared ZMR's Album of the Year and Best Contemporary Instrumental Album honors with Will Ackerman and other artists produced by Will and Tom Eaton at Imaginary Road Studio, for a compilation album, The Gathering.
 Her song Mountain Laurel appeared on that album.
 The Gathering II, the second of Will and Tom's compilations, features Kathryn's Midwinter Lullaby.

-A beautiful New England autumn found her again at Imaginary Road to record a fifth CD, with an expected release date of January 2016.
+A beautiful New England autumn found her again at Imaginary Road where she recorded a fifth CD, released February 1, 2016.

 Kathryn's albums are available through the usual online outlets, like CD Baby, amazon.com, and iTunes.

 Ontario photographer Janice Street has produced a video collaboration with Kathryn, using her own striking photographs of frost on windows along with Kathryn's song Frost, from What the Winter Said.
 For a sample, click here.
 You can also find the video on YouTube.

 Click here to purchase What the Winter Said from CD Baby